Lean manufacturing: Criticism

-According to Williams, it becomes necessary to find suppliers that are close by or can supply materials quickly with limited advance notice.
-When ordering small quantities of materials, suppliers' minimum order policies may pose a problem, though.
+Worker welfare

-Employees are at risk of precarious work when employed by factories that utilize just-in-time and flexible production techniques.
+Lean is associated with an increased level of stress among employees, who have a small margin of error in their work environment which requires perfection.
+Employees are further at risk of precarious work when employed by factories that utilize just-in-time and flexible production techniques.
 A longitudinal study of US workers since 1970 indicates employers seeking to easily adjust their workforce in response to supply and demand conditions respond by creating more nonstandard work arrangements, such as contracting and temporary work.

+Supply chain fragility

-Natural and human-made disasters will disrupt the flow of energy, goods and services.
-The down-stream customers of those goods and services will, in turn, not be able to produce their product or render their service because they were counting on incoming deliveries "just in time" and so have little or no inventory to work with.
-The disruption to the economic system will cascade to some degree depending on the nature and severity of the original disaster and may create shortages.
-The larger the disaster the worse the effect on just-in-time failures.
-Electrical power is the ultimate example of just-in-time delivery.
-A severe geomagnetic storm could disrupt electrical power delivery for hours to years, locally or even globally.
-Lack of supplies on hand to repair the electrical system would have catastrophic effects.
+Natural and human-made disasters will disrupt the flow of energy, goods, and services.
+Down-stream customers will, in turn, not be able to produce their product because they were counting on incoming deliveries "just in time" and have little or no inventory to work with.
+For example, a severe geomagnetic storm could disrupt electrical power delivery for hours to years; lack of supplies on hand to repair the electrical system would have catastrophic effects.

-The COVID-19 pandemic has caused disruption in JIT practices, with various quarantine restrictions on international trade and commercial activity in general interrupting supply while lacking stockpiles to handle the disruption; along with increased demand for medical supplies like personal protective equipment (PPE) and ventilators, and even panic buying, including of various domestically manufactured (and so less vulnerable) products like panic buying of toilet paper, disturbing regular demand.
-This has led to suggestions that stockpiles and diversification of suppliers should be more heavily focused.
+The COVID-19 pandemic caused disruption in JIT practices, with quarantine restrictions on international trade interrupting supply while stockpiles were lacking, alongside increased demand for medical supplies like personal protective equipment (PPE) and ventilators.
+This has led to suggestions that stockpiles and diversification of suppliers should be more heavily focused upon.

+According to Williams, ordering small quantities of materials can also cause difficulties in meeting suppliers' minimum order policies.

+Short-termism and overfocus on waste

-Critics of Lean argue that this management method has significant drawbacks, especially for the employees of companies operating under Lean.
-Common criticism of Lean is that it fails to take into consideration the employee's safety and well-being.
-Lean manufacturing is associated with an increased level of stress among employees, who have a small margin of error in their work environment which require perfection.
-Lean also over-focuses on cutting waste, which may lead management to cut sectors of the company that are not essential to the company's short-term productivity but are nevertheless important to the company's legacy.
+Lean also over-focuses on cutting waste, which may lead management to cut sectors of the company not essential to short-term productivity but nevertheless important to the company's legacy.
 Lean also over-focuses on the present, which hinders a company's plans for the future.

+Lack of standardization

-Critics also make negative comparison of Lean and 19th century scientific management, which had been fought by the labor movement and was considered obsolete by the 1930s.
-Finally, lean is criticized for lacking a standard methodology: "Lean is more a culture than a method, and there is no standard lean production model."
+Critics note that "Lean is more a culture than a method, and there is no standard lean production model," which makes consistent implementation and evaluation difficult.
+Critics also make negative comparisons of Lean to 19th-century scientific management, which had been fought by the labor movement and was considered obsolete by the 1930s.